raminux/airbnb-clone/command-history.md

 <link rel="stylesheet" href="{% static 'css/styles.css' '%}">
 ```
+> It must be pointed out that the tailwindcss's Play CDN is a good option for development purposes.
+However, for real performance, it is better to the above method.

 > **Size in Tailwindcss**
 There is a measurement unit in Tailwindcss called ==*rem*==.
 The **em** in this unit represents the closest *font-size* of the class.
 For example: